 Suzette Jennings Blue

-Most of us associate Sue Blue with the Saturday morning historic trolley tours that she’s been doing for our historical society since about 2004.
-It’s a volunteer passion and all the proceeds come directly to this organization.
+Most of us associate Sue Blue with the Saturday morning historic trolley tours that she graced us with from about 2004 until recently.
+Her volunteer passion provided folks with history education and the Society with much needed funds.
 But, Sue’s devotion to history and education as an author, researcher, and actress goes back a lot farther than that.
 In many ways Sue holds the institutional memory for this historical society and it’s her we often turn to when we need clarification on some aspect of these two buildings or events that are important to the evolution of this organization.

 Sue attended Southside Elementary and is a graduate of Sarasota High School, class of 1946.
 Her name is actually Suzette and it’s what her classmate Pete Esthus always called her.
 While a senior Suzette portrayed the role of Sara de Soto in The Legend of Sara de Soto at the Municipal Auditorium.
 After college and a career as an actress and theater teacher, Sue returned to her hometown, Sarasota, in 1994.